DeepCodeAI/cli/Development.md

 sudo pip3 install dist/deepcode-0.0.1.tar.gz //use --upgrade after install word to update installed package

-## publishing package

-to publish package, please see [packaging python docs](https://packaging.python.org/tutorials/packaging-projects/)
+For more info about develop and publish packages, please see [packaging python docs](https://packaging.python.org/tutorials/packaging-projects/)